StackVista/stackstate-docs/develop/developer-guides/custom-functions/event-handler-functions.md

 #### ProblemCreatedEvent properties \(Asynchronous\)

 The properties listed below return details of a `ProblemCreatedEvent` in functions with asynchronous execution.
-Note that the default parameter name is`event`, this can be modified if you choose.
+Note that the default parameter name is `event`, you can modify this if you choose.

 * `event._type` - returns the event type \(`ProblemCreatedEvent`\).
 * `event.triggeredTimestamp` - returns the time  \(epoch in ms\) at which the event was generated.